 What are NHS trusts doing?

-Watch their video below for an overview on the project.
+Watch the video for an overview of the project.

-The Mid Yorkshire Hospitals NHS Trust have an informative menopause factsheet to support employees.
+The Mid Yorkshire Hospitals NHS Trust has an informative menopause factsheet to support employees.

-Belfast Health and Social Care Trust created an information leaflet for staff which directly links into their overall health and wellbeing strategy and improving working lives policies.
-The trust have also created videos in partnership with Business in the Community to further support their staff and managers with the menopause in the workplace.
-Take a look at their Guide for managers video and the Guide for employees video.
+Belfast Health and Social Care Trust created an information leaflet for staff which directly links into its overall health and wellbeing strategy and improving working lives policies.
+The trust has also created videos in partnership with Business in the Community to further support staff and managers with the menopause in the workplace.
+Take a look at the Guide for managers video and the Guide for employees video.

-For more information on the work Belfast are doing contact Samantha.Whann@belfasttrust.hscni.net.
+For more information on the work that Belfast is doing, contact Samantha.Whann@belfasttrust.hscni.net.

-- The Cross Government Menopause Network have recently created menopause guidance that has been developed in partnership through a cross government menopause steering group.
-Their colleague and manager toolkit includes elements which allows personal and subjective discussion between the manager and employee
+- The Cross Government Menopause Network has recently created menopause guidance that has been developed in partnership through a cross government menopause steering group.
+The colleague and manager toolkit includes elements which allows personal and subjective discussion between the manager and employee.

 Get in touch

-If your organisation has any helpful resources on menopause and the workplace and would like to share them with others please email firstname.lastname@example.org.
+If your organisation has any helpful resources on menopause and the workplace, please email email@example.com.